vinecopulib/vinecopulib/README.md

 #### Status

 Version [0.3.1](https://github.com/vinecopulib/vinecopulib/releases) was
-released on March 26, 2019.
+released on April 5, 2019.
 While we did our best to design a user-friendly API, the library is still under active development and changes are to be expected.
 We are also working on interfaces for [R](https://github.com/vinecopulib/rvinecopulib) and